-Natalie Roser Sizzles In Risque Red-Hot Lingerie & Flaunts Her Voluptuous Curves: ‘Alter Ego In Full Force’
+Natalie Roser Sizzles In Risque Red-Hot Lingerie & Flaunts Her Voluptuous Curves: 'Alter Ego In Full Force'

-Natalie Roser looked smoking hot in her latest update where she left very little to the imagination.
-She piqued the interest of her 1.3 million Instagram followers in barely-there lingerie that clung to her every curve.
+Natalie Roser looked smoking hot in her latest social media update where she left very little to the imagination.
+She piqued the interest of her 1.3 million Instagram followers in barely there lingerie which clung to her every curve.

-The Australian model took to her social media account on Tuesday morning with a stunning snap.
+The Australian model took to her account on Tuesday morning with a stunning snap.
 She revealed that the pic would feature in her magazine, The Series.
-She stated that the latest issue would drop on Wednesday.
+She added that the latest issue would drop on Wednesday.

 Natalie oozed seduction in a risque lingerie set that exposed her beautiful body.
 The caged bra had lacy cups and underwire that molded her assets.
 She flaunted her deep cleavage and bronzed décolletage in the underwear.

-On her lower half, she rocked the matching bottoms.
-The thong barely covered the necessary and was extremely racy.
-Hanging from the waistband, several diamante drew attention to her hips and thighs,

-Straps from the thong also tied around her midsection, emphasizing her chiseled abs.
-Natalie showcased her petite waist that highlighted her hourglass silhouette.
+On her lower half, she rocked the matching panties.
+The thong barely covered the necessary bits and was extremely racy.
+Additional straps connected over her midsection, emphasizing her chiseled abs.
+Natalie showcased her slim waist and hourglass silhouette.

-Natalie posed in a darkened room.
-The retro vibe was sexy and added to the glam of the shot.

-The bombshell placed her one hand on a bedside table and sharply angled her hips to the side.
+The bombshell placed one hand on a bedside table and sharply angled her hip to the side.
 The pose allowed her to show off the curve of her hips and waist.
 With her other hand, she played with her tangled tresses.
-Natalie looked directly at the camera with a sultry gaze.
-She slightly parted her lips for a provocative shot.
+Natalie looked directly at the camera with a sultry gaze and slightly parted her lips in the provocative shot.

-Natalie’s fans loved the offering and showed their appreciation by hitting the “like” button.
+Natalie's fans loved the offering and showed their appreciation.
 Thus far, the image has already accumulated over 7,000 likes and 147 comments since it went live less than two hours ago.

 "You're kidding me," an admirer voiced their opinion.